Dreaming381/Latios-Framework-Documentation/Unika/README.md

     deserialized after remapping.
 The triggering of these serializations and deserializations must be handled explicitly via provided systems or custom logic.
--   If `LinkedEntityGroup` is not present, prefab entities using Unika may not remap correctly.
-A workaround may be provided in a future release.
 -   It is not possible to see specific script values in the inspector or debugger.
 -   Polymorphic interfaces do not support `ref struct` types as parameters or